stitchdata/docs/_integration-schemas/github/events.md

       - name: "url"
         type: "string"
         description: ""
-  - name: "created_at"
-    type: "string"
-    description: "The date the event was created."

   - name: "distinct_size"
     type: "number"
     description: "The number of distinct commits in a push."